I3A-NavSys/utrafman_sim/docs/install.md

 cd /opt/ros/noetic/share/utrafman_sim/src/matlab
 matlab
 ```
-Matlab indicates that there is a new release available and prompts you to update.
-Click on "Don't Show Again."
+If Matlab indicates that there is a new release available and prompts you to update, click on "Don't Show Again."

 ### Compiling ROS messages with MATLAB